bombela/backward-cpp/README.md

 bool loaded() const // true if loaded with success
 ```

+**Warning:** The registered signal handlers are not signal safe and problems can
+arise from using this.

 ### Trace object

 To keep the memory footprint of a loaded `StackTrace` on the low-side, there a